nixworks/public/news/2010/06/10/README.md

 ##### Solar sail
 ### [The first solar sail is unfurled by Japanese space organization JAXA. ](/news/2010/06/10/the-first-solar-sail-is-unfurled-by-japanese-space-organization-jaxa.md)
-_Context: solar sail, Japan, JAXA_
+_Context: Japan, JAXA, solar sail_

 ##### South Korea
 ### [South Korea's space agency, KARI, loses contact with a Naro-1 rocket carrying the STSAT-2B satellite, 132 seconds after launch.
 Officials believe the rocket exploded. ](/news/2010/06/10/south-korea-s-space-agency-kari-loses-contact-with-a-naro-1-rocket-carrying-the-stsat-2b-satellite-132-seconds-after-launch-officials-be.md)
-_Context: STSAT-2B, KARI, South Korea, rocket, Naro-1, space agency_
+_Context: rocket, South Korea, Naro-1, space agency, KARI, STSAT-2B_

 ##### Possible major realignment
 ### [In the first move of a possible major realignment of U.S. college sports, the Pacific-10 Conference announces that the University of Colorado, a current member of the Big 12 Conference, has accepted the Pac-10's invitation to join that conference. ](/news/2010/06/10/in-the-first-move-of-a-possible-major-realignment-of-u-s-college-sports-the-pacific-10-conference-announces-that-the-university-of-colorad.md)